abhishek-mandavi/DALL-E/README.md

 View generated images in a gallery.
 Store generated images and their metadata in a database.

+#Installation

+Prerequisites
+Node.js (for backend and frontend)
+MongoDB (for database)
+OpenAI API Key (for DALL-E integration)

 #Features

 Text to Image Generation: Generate realistic images from text descriptions using DALL-E.